SylvainGa/Calculator/README.md

       Calc FV

 - The memory value is saved and restored when the app is relaunched.
 Storing 0 deletes it.
-- Swiping the result window left and right changes the number of digits after the decimal points.
-Works when a value is displayed, not when entering a number
+- Swiping the result window left or right changes the number of digits after the decimal points.
+Works when a value is displayed, not when entering a number.
+The number of digits is saved and restored on the next launch.
-- When a arithmetic operation is selected, it will show up on the right edge of the result windows.
+- When an arithmetic operation is selected, it will show up on the right edge of the result windows.

 V1.0.2 Fixed a crash while calculating